pingcap/tidb-dev-guide/src/understand-tidb/mvcc-garbage-collection.md

 After we get all the min start timestamps from etcd, it's easy to calculate the global min start timestamp.
 It's easy to know the min start timestamp from a single TiDB instance, and every TiDB instance will report it's min start timestamp to etcd in [`ReportMinStartTS`](https://github.com/pingcap/tidb/blob/v5.2.1/domain/infosync/info.go#L548-L570) function every interval.

-There is a further situation cannot be handled by calculating the global min start timestamp across all TiDB servers, some tools may require TiDB keep data available for a long time. e.g., when [BR](https://github.com/pingcap/tidb/tree/v5.2.1/br) is processing back up task, the snapshot should be kept even the specific lifetime has been passed.
+There is a further situation cannot be handled by calculating the global min start timestamp across all TiDB servers, some tools may require TiDB keep data available for a long time. e.g., when [BR](https://github.com/pingcap/tidb/tree/v5.2.1/br) is processing backup task, the snapshot should be kept even the specific lifetime has been passed.
 This is checked when [`setGCWorkerServiceSafePoint`](https://github.com/pingcap/tidb/blob/v5.2.1/store/gcworker/gc_worker.go#L590-L612) is called.

 ### GC Workflow